dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

    the Route Reflector image when setting up the Route Reflector full mesh).

 If you have a small cluster of Route Reflectors and you intend to have every
-{{site.prodname}} Docker node peer with every Route Reflector, set this up one time as global configuration.
+{{site.tseeprodname}} Docker node peer with every Route Reflector, set this up one time as global configuration.

 ### Turn off the full node-to-node mesh

-From any {{site.prodname}} Docker node, run the following:
+From any {{site.tseeprodname}} Docker node, run the following:

 ```
 # Get the current bgpconfig settings